-Once your application has been accepted, it will be entered into our electronic processing system and given an individual number; this will be advised to you acknowledging receipt of your application.
-This number should be quoted whenever you write to, or contact the Council, about your building consent application.
-Your application will also be linked to the records for the property.
+Once your application has been accepted, it will be entered into our electronic processing system and given an individual number.
+Your application will also be linked to the property records.

-The application is checked for compliance with Council bylaws and other legislation, such as vehicle access, earthworks, water reticulation, public drainage and, in the case of commercial premises, areas such as health, trade waste, Building Warrant of Fitness and backflow prevention.
+The application is checked for compliance with Council bylaws, District Plan and other legislation, such as vehicle access, earthworks, water reticulation, public drainage and, in the case of commercial premises, areas such as health, trade waste, Building Warrant of Fitness.

 Occasionally, due to the complexity or nature of the building design or resourcing, Council may opt to use an external consultant to help with processing.
 In these situations the consultant is working on Council’s behalf.
 If there are any questions or concerns, a letter will be sent to you requesting further information/clarification.
 When a request for further information is sent, the “clock” is stopped until this information is provided.

 Some applications will be sent to Fire and Emergency New Zealand if they meet the criteria outlined in the New Zealand gazette, No 49 3 May 2012 ( See Page 1406).

 In some instances, Producer Statements may be accepted as means of establishing compliance.
 This is generally where the work involves specific design, such as structural or fire designs.

 Back to top